secure-device-onboard/docs/docs/installation.md

   ```
   Ensure that the system time is correct, else you will receive the certificate expiration error.

-  Change google domain according to your location.
+  Change Google* domain according to your location.

 ## References